qgisau/qgis-au.github.io/content/events/run-event.md

 - Mapping party (find your local OSM peeps to help you here)

 ## Venue
 The venue will be guided by the type of event.
-If you chose a cafe or bar, you can included non-alcoholic drinks or food as part of the micro-grant.
+If you chose a cafe or bar, you can include non-alcoholic drinks or food as part of the micro-grant.
 For those events where there is no catering, you can use the microgrant to purchase some food or order some pizzas.
+If you wish to use computers, in addition to somewhere to sit, will you need access to power and wifi?

 ## Get people's attention
 Let the community know via the email list - in the subject line, use your location, so like *Grafton QGIS Local Event*.